 We’re experiencing a new age in data.
-The huge surge digital interactions and subsequent generation of big data not only provides insights which connect us, but can also improve our daily lives.
-Healthcare outcomes, city planning, transportation, defense and civil governance – all are beneficiaries of innovation through open data.
+The huge surge in digital interactions and subsequent generation of big data not only provides insights which connect us, but can also improve our daily lives.
+Healthcare outcomes, city planning, transportation, defence and civil governance – all are beneficiaries of innovation through open data.

 But in order to capitalize on this information, we must share it – something which rightly makes individuals in society cautious about the privacy implications.
 Many legacy technology systems, products and services weren’t built with protecting personal information in mind.
 As a result, privacy concerns are high on the agenda.

 This has resulted in businesses spending big in an attempt to protect data behind systems that regularly suffer breaches.
 Not only does this breed mistrust among consumers, it also makes that same data increasingly difficult to access for people within organizations – those who can actually find insights and create a better user experience.

 So we need to shift gears.
 Protecting consumers’ data isn’t just about placing information behind more layers of security.
 Our understanding must shift from a traditional ‘lock and key’-style of protection to something more sophisticated: protecting data through private by design technology infrastructure.

 What is privacy by design?